 A Family Battle in Court

 This is the story of Dave Dawes and his wife Angela.
 In 2011, Dave became a massive EuroMillions winner after snatching the jackpot of 101 million pounds.
-The lucky British couple bought a house in Surrey, set up their own charity and gave almost a third of the prize to family and friends.
+The lucky British couple bought a house in Surrey, set up their own charity, and gave almost a third of the prize to family and friends.

 Little did they know at the time that one of their closest people would prove to be the greediest and that their generosity would backfire.

-The former factory worker turned millionaire and his wife gave almost 30 million pounds to their dearest people.
+The former factory worker turned a millionaire and his wife gave almost 30 million pounds to their dearest people.
 Over the period of two years, Dave gave almost 1.5 million pounds to his son Michael.

-There’s evidence that at one point of time, Michael was breezing through 20,000 and 30,000 pounds per month!
+There’s evidence that at one point in time, Michael was breezing through 20,000 and 30,000 pounds per month!
 His grocery bill per week alone was 1,000 pounds and we find it a bit difficult to figure out exactly what the money was spent on (booze?
 Gourmet delicacies?
 What’s your choice?).

 In time, the sums decreased and the payments from Dave eventually stopped because of some family quarrels.
 Michael was obviously not happy with such a development that deprived him of his dad’s millions.
 Eventually, he went to a London court with the argument that he was promised payments for the rest of his life.